sst/guide/_chapters/redirect-on-login-and-logout.md

 history.push("/login");
 ```

-So our `handleLogout` method should now look like this.
+So our `handleLogout` function should now look like this.

 ``` javascript
 async function handleLogout() {